SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/collect-logs-oracle-cloud-infrastructure.md

 1. In the Oracle Cloud Console, from the navigation menu in the upper-left corner, select **Application Integration**, and then select **Notifications**.
 2. Click **Create Topic** and create a topic with the name **my_function_status**.
-3. Choose your topic, click **Create Subscription** and use the following example:
+3. Choose your topic, click **Create Subscription**, and use the following example:
    * **Protocol**.
 Email and add create a subscription with your email.
-4. The subscription will be created in “Pending” status.
+4. The subscription will be created in "Pending" status.
 You will receive a confirmation email and will need to click the link in the email to confirm your email address.

 ##### Check Metrics and Create an Alarm Definition from Metrics